 The horse's initial mental concerns when handled from the ground will not be diminished by demanding physical exercise of him when he is ridden.
 Instead, this human response teaches the horse to become defensive towards the rider, and/or he will learn to shut down mentally or potentially become increasingly physically resistant.

-The assessment continues when riding to improve addressing what the horse needs support with on that particular day.
-Here are the foundational elements necessary to accomplish any equine-related goal with quality:
+Below are the commonly missing foundational elements necessary to accomplish any equine-related goal with quality:

 Softness- the horse's mental and physical willingness to follow or yield to physical pressure communicated via the rider's aids (hands, seat, legs, and energy).